Support for Early Childhood Professionals

 - Integrates CDA Portfolio requirements into homework assignments.
 Participants who complete homework assignments for the MNCDA will have most of their CDA portfolio materials ready for submission upon completion of the MNCDA.

-- Incorporates and aligns with key early childhood education standards, including Minnesota’s Knowledge and Competency Framework, Minnesota Early Childhood Indicators of Progress, and Minnesota child care licensing regulations.
+- Incorporates and aligns with key early childhood education standards, including Minnesota’s Knowledge and Competency Framework, Minnesota Early Childhood Indicators of Progress.

 - Follows principles from the Minnesota Framework for Universal Multicultural Instructional Design.
 Contents are divided between theory, practice, and reflection in order to best foster knowledge and skill-building.